-Reading READ 530 History and Foundations of Literacy Learning 2 (must be taken in the first two semesters of the program) READ 531 Analysis of Reading and Writing Assessment 2 READ 532 Advanced Strategies in Literacy Instruction 2 READ 534 Issues and Applications of Literacy Instruction 2 READ 538 Organization of Reading Programs 3 Early Childhood/Elementary Authorization Courses READ 537 Emergent Literacy 2 READ 539 Early Childhood/Elementary Reading Practicum 2 Elementary/Middle Level Authorization Courses READ 540 Elementary/Middle Level Reading Practicum 2 Students must choose one of the following courses: READ 536 Reading and Writing in the Content Areas 2 READ 537 Emergent Literacy 2 Middle Level/High School Authorization Courses READ 536 Reading and Writing in the Content Area 2 READ 541 Middle Level/High School Reading Practicum 2 English as a Second Language/Bilingual English as a Second Language/Bilingual ESOL 570 Applied English Linguistics: Oral and Literacy Focus 3 ESOL 570 Applied English Linguistics.
-Oral and Literacy Focus ESOL 571 Second Language Acquisition and Development 2 2 ESOL 572 Intercultural Communication in the ESOL/Bilingual Context 2 ESOL 573 Planning and Managing ESOL/Bilingual Curriculum and Instruction 3 ESOL 574 Assessing ESOL/Bilingual Student Learning and Language 3 Proficiency 3 Tronoichey Students must select at least one of the following ESOL Practica:† ESOL 578 ESOL/Bilingual Practicum - Early Childhood/Elementary 2 ESOL 579 ESOL/Bilingual Practicum - Middle/High School 2 †Students choose one or both of the practica depending on their interests.
+Reading READ 530 History and Foundations of Literacy Learning 2 (must be taken in the first two semesters of the program) READ 531 Analysis of Reading and Writing Assessment 2 READ 532 Advanced Strategies in Literacy Instruction 2 READ 534 Issues and Applications of Literacy Instruction 2 READ 538 Organization of Reading Programs 3 Early Childhood/Elementary Authorization Courses READ 537 Emergent Literacy 2 READ 539 Early Childhood/Elementary Reading Practicum 2 Middle Level/High School Authorization Courses READ 536 Reading and Writing in the Content Area 2 READ 541 Middle Level/High School Reading Practicum 2 English as a Second Language/Bilingual ESOL 570 Applied English Linguistics: Oral and Literacy Focus 3 ESOL 571 Second Language Acquisition and Development 2 ESOL 572 Intercultural Communication in the ESOL/Bilingual Context ESOL 573 Planning and Managing ESOL/Bilingual Curriculum and Instruction 3 ESOL 574 Assessing ESOL/Bilingual Student Learning and Language 3 Proficiency Other desired and a state of the fall and a FOOL Described Students must select at least one of the following ESOL Practica:† ^ ESOL 578 ESOL/Bilingual Practicum - Early Childhood/Elementary 2 ESOL 579 ESOL/Bilingual Practicum - Middle/High School 2 †Students choose one or both of the practica depending on their interests.
 Enrollment in either practicum requires successful completion of ESOL 570, ESOL 571, ESOL 572, ESOL 573 and ESOL 574, and an application to the ESOL advisor the semester prior to the practicum.
-Current fingerprints and PA-1 form are required for individuals not currently licensed and teaching in an Oregon public school.
+Current fingerprints and a PA-1 form are required for individuals not currently licensed and teaching in Oregon public school.